 What Are Soft Skills?
-Hiring Managers Reveal Their True Thoughts
+Hiring Managers Reveal Why They Matter

 Why are soft skills important?

-While it’s true that many of these traits are “built in,” don’t worry too much if these don’t come naturally to you.
-There are plenty of ways to learn and grow as you prepare for a job.
-If you’re interested in developing your soft skills, courses in leadership or public speaking may help.
-Additionally, a mentor can help you identify blind spots in your abilities and push you to improve.
+While it’s true that many of these traits are sort of “built in” in through life experience, don’t worry too much if these don’t come naturally to you.
+There are plenty of ways to learn and grow in all the soft skills we’ve discussed.

 Though any hiring manager would agree on the importance of soft skills, they can be hard to quantify.
-“These skills are tough to share on a resume,” said Laura MacLeod.
+“These skills are tough to share on a resume,” says Laura MacLeod, human recourses consultant.
 “How do you list empathy?
 And who can vouch for it?
 Even in the interview, soft skills are not so easy to prove or demonstrate.”

 For example, MacLeod says to recall times when you’ve worked on a team project where members had conflicting views and share how you handled it.